dwslab/melt/README.md

 ### hobbit-maven-plugin
 Maven Plugin for creating a container for the [HOBBIT platform](https://project-hobbit.eu/outcomes/hobbit-platform/).

+### matching-external
+Contains matcher classes for matchers that are implemented in another environment than Java (such as a python matcher).

 ### demo-benchmark
 Tool for submitting a Track/Testcase in HOBBIT (only interesting for OAEI track organizers).

 ## Frequently Asked Questions (FAQs)

 **I have a muliple SEALS packages and I want to use MELT's group evaluation functionalities.
 What is the simplest way